scrtlabs/SecretNetwork/docs/validators_and_full_nodes/run-full-node-mainnet.md

-# How to deploy a full node on EnigmaChain
+# How to deploy a full node

 This document details how to join the EnigmaChain `mainnet` as a validator.